Fack ju Göhte: Sequels

 The second film was released on 7 September 2015 in Munich.
 It was shown in cinemas three days later starring Elyas M'Barek and Karoline Herfurth and performed even better than original in Germany with a gross of €62.9 million from 7.7 million admissions.
 A third and final film was released on 22 October 2017 but did not feature Karoline Herfurth due to scheduling conflicts.
 It was the fifth-highest grossing German film in Germany behind the previous two films, with a gross of €53.2 million.
 The sequels have been released in the US as Suck Me Shakespeer 2 and Suck Me Shakespeer 3, respectively.
+In 2024, a fantasy spin-off centered around the character of Chantal was released under the title Chantal im Märchenland.

 Remake

 A Mexican remake of the film titled No manches Frida ("El Maestro Suplente") was released in September 2016.